 The first thing you look at when you are looking to train your dog is the underlying cause of digging.
 You have to determine why he is searching before you can devise a way to make him stop.

 Once you understand the cause of digging, then you can approach training.
 We are going to look at some of the ways you can do this.

-You will, however, need to practice these commands often and more consistently for him to completely stop digging holes in the yard.
+You will need to practice these commands often and more consistently for him to stop digging holes in the yard.

-In conclusion, deterring your dog from digging holes is an important but also challenging task.
+In conclusion, deterring your dog from digging holes is an essential and challenging task.
 The above methods should help you take care of it from home.